tamasstephen/find_movies/README.md

 # Movie Finder

 ## Description
-Frontend application to find movies by the movie title.
+Movie Finder is a frontend application to find movies by their title.
 The app lists all the related movies on the page.
-Clicking the movie title the following appear on the screen:
+The app provides a detail page for movies, containing the following:
-- short description (from the related wiki page if available)
+- a short description (from the related wiki page if available)
-- imdb link (if available via imdb api)
+- an imdb link (if available via imdb api)
-- wiki link (if available via wiki api)
+- a wiki link (if available via wiki api)
-- a link to query the related movies
+- a link to the related movies

 <p align="center">
 <img src="./app.png" alt="App" style="width: 200px" />
 </p>